Tag Archives: learning disabilities

 In 1986, I was tested again and never told of my learning disability; dyslexia.

-Every time they pulled me out of class I wanted to cry.
+Every time they pulled me out of class, I wanted to cry.

 My sadness was like a stack of books weighing me down.

-Merely recounting these sessions makes me sad.
+Recounting these sessions makes me sad.

 Dyslexic Writer; Brutal Truth 1986